ajk1889/testsuit/README.md

 --temp-dir | Directory to store `POST` contents exceeding 2KB size | A valid file path with or without quotes | `/tmp/testsuit` disable-log | Single word argument to disable Test suit's request logging | _Not applicable_ | _Not applicable_

-##### List of testsuit's `stdin commands`
+##### List of Test-suit's `stdin commands`
 Key | Description | Possible values
 --- | --- | ---
-pingMs | The amount of time (in milliseconds) testsuit should sleep after getting an HTTP request.
+pingMs | The amount of time (in milliseconds) Test-suit should sleep after getting an HTTP request.
 OS command will be executed only after this sleep is completed.
 This simulates `ping`. | Any number between 0 and 4294967296 (2^32) maxdspeed | Approximate expected download speed (in KB/s) at the client's end.
 The actual download speed at clients end may be affected by network conditions. | Any number between 0 and 4294967296 (2^32) maxuspeed | Approximate expected upload speed (in KB/s) at the client's end.
-The actual upload speed at clients end may be affected by network conditions. _**Note:** This may affect download speed in conditions [specified here](#descriptor-response-anomalies)_ | Any number between 0 and 4294967296 (2^32) url-map | Full path to url mapping file | A valid file path with or without quotes temp-dir | Directory to store `POST` contents exceeding 2KB size | A valid file path with or without quotes logging | Enable/disable Test suit's request logging | 0 or 1 remap | Single word command to reload urlMap.json file to memory | _Not applicable_ stop | Terminates testsuit server | _Not applicable_
+The actual upload speed at clients end may be affected by network conditions. _**Note:** This may affect download speed in conditions [specified here](#descriptor-response-anomalies)_ | Any number between 0 and 4294967296 (2^32) url-map | Full path to url mapping file | A valid file path with or without quotes temp-dir | Directory to store `POST` contents exceeding 2KB size | A valid file path with or without quotes logging | Enable/disable Test suit's request logging | 0 or 1 remap | Single word command to reload urlMap.json file to memory | _Not applicable_ stop | Terminates Test-suit server | _Not applicable_

 ##### Note
-All the command line arguments received by testsuit is forwarded to its modules along with the HTTP request's data.
+All the command line arguments received by Test-suit is forwarded to its modules along with the HTTP request's data.
 So modules can have their own global command line arguments.
 For example, inbuilt module `list-files.py` accepts `base-path` as a command line argument.

 ## Building modules